-Cash investments amounting to a total of 227,880 k€ (152,116 k€ in 2021), were made up of investments in SICAVs (218,480 k€), term investments in bank accounts amounting to (5,400 k€) and investments in commercial paper of 4,000 k€.
-As stated above, in order to avoid negative interest on current accounts, ORES invested in SICAVs or term deposits.
+Cash investments amounting to a total of 227,880 K€, compared with 153,016 K€ in 2021, were made up of investments in SICAVs of 218,480 K€, term investments on bank accounts amounting to 5,400 K€ and investments in commercial paper of 4,000 K€.
+The upward movement in investments is explained by the fact that in order to avoid negative interest on current accounts, the Group invested in mutual funds or term deposits.